 Daniel Collingwood, a Private in the 1st North York Rifle Volunteers of Skelton, was charged with neglecting to conform with

-regulations of the Army in not returning a portion of his uniform after being discharges from the service.
-Prisoner admitted his
+regulations of the Army in not returning a portion of his uniform after being discharged from the service.

 William Seamen and E Frost were each fined 5 shillings and costs for being drunk at Skelton on the 19th.